Australian Football | Inducted: 2005

 Born Fremantle WA

 19 April 1923 - 26 September 1993

 There is very little doubt that World War II prevented South Fremantle full-forward, Bernie Naylor from becoming the State's greatest goal-kicker.
-He was a goal-kicking genius; the master of the spiraling torpedo punt, especially from long range and his War-interrupted career saw him kick 1034 goals in 195 league games at the incredible average of 5.3 goals per game.
+He was a goal-kicking genius; the master of the spiralling torpedo punt, especially from long range and his War-interrupted career saw him kick 1034 goals in 195 league games at the incredible average of 5.3 goals per game.

 A product of school football at CBC Fremantle, Naylor debuted for South Fremantle in 1941 but missed the next four seasons due to war commitments.
 He resumed playing in 1946 and was a key figure in South's golden era, playing in six premiership teams.
 He headed the WAFL's goal-kicking table six times, five of those with century-plus tallies and his final game was the club's third successive grand final victory in 1954 in which he bowed out with seven goals.

 Naylor's highest season tally of 156 in 1953 stood as an Australian record for 15 years - and he added 11 in the finals- and in that season he kicked 23 goals against Subiaco, from a team tally of 35 - an Australian senior match record that still stands.
 In that game he didn't kick a goal in the second quarter but atoned with 12 in the third.
 Other remarkable games were against East Fremantle (1952) when he kicked 19.1 from a team total of 24.9 and year later he posted 18.3 from 30.17 against Subiaco.